fschuette/website/content/publication/2026_Contier_Wartenburger_etal/index.md

 tags:
 - Source Themes
-title: "No effect of continuoustranscutaneous auricular vagus nerve stimulation on the P3, P600, or physiologicalmarkers of noradrenergic activity in an oddball and sentence comprehension task?"
+title: "No effect of continuoustranscutaneous auricular vagus nerve stimulation on the P3, P600, or physiologicalmarkers of noradrenergic activity in an oddball and sentence comprehension task"
 url_pdf: https://onlinelibrary.wiley.com/doi/10.1111/psyp.70258
 ---